TTropschuh/waves/Documentation.md

 __long__ // save 32 bits

-What did we learn about Analog Inputs:

-compared to the digital Input analog inputs are not just LOW and HIGH.
+What we learned about Analog Inputs: Compared to the digital Input analog inputs are not just LOW and HIGH.
 An Analog input measures a range of voltage levels.
 _"They are analogous to some other property"_

 ![Pressure](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia1.tenor.com%2Fimages%2Ff0e4350c6d65022806875f51100754ae%2Ftenor.gif%3Fitemid%3D3715232&f=1&nofb=1)

+!!Dont read more than 5 voltage!!

 #### Circut Diagram for the amplifier